Migraine-associated vertigo: Treatment

 Treatment of migraine-associated vertigo is the same as the treatment for migraine in general.
+This includes lifestyle modifications such as dietary adjustments, as well as using pharmaceuticals.
+The typical medications used include antidepressants, anticonvulsants and antihypertensives.
 There is not enough evidence to indicate which medications are most effective for preventing vestibular migraine.

 Epidemiology

 The prevalence of migraine and vertigo is 1.6 times higher in 200 dizziness clinic patients than in 200 age- and sex-matched controls from an orthopaedic clinic.
 Among the patients with unclassified or idiopathic vertigo, the prevalence of migraine was shown to be elevated.
-In another study, migraine patients reported 2.5 times more vertigo and also 2.5 more dizzy spells during headache-free periods than the controls.
+In another study, migraine patients reported 2.5 times more vertigo and also 2.5 times more dizzy spells during headache-free periods than the controls.

 MAV may occur at any age with a female:male ratio of between 1.5 and 5:1.
 Familial occurrence is not uncommon.
-In most patients, migraine headaches begin earlier in life than MAV with years of headache-free periods before MAV manifests.
+In most patients, migraine headaches begin earlier in life than MAV, with years of headache-free periods before MAV manifests.

-In a diary study, the 1-month prevalence of MAV was 16%, frequency of MAV was higher and duration longer on days with headache, and MAV was a risk factor for co-morbid anxiety.
+In a diary study, the 1-month prevalence of MAV was 16%, the frequency of MAV was higher, and the duration was longer on days with headache, and MAV was a risk factor for co-morbid anxiety.